Virginia gun show organizer files suit against Northam’s tightened coronavirus rules

 The new rules lowered the number of people allowed for indoor or outdoor private events from 250 to 25.
 They also lowered the age limit for the state’s mask mandate to include children older than 5 and require restaurants to stop serving alcohol after 10 p.m. and to close by midnight.

-For businesses like the Dulles Expo Center, which are classified as “entertainment and business” venues, the limits were tightened to 30 percent occupancy or 250 people at a time, whichever is less.
+For businesses like the Dulles Expo Center, the limits were tightened to 30 percent occupancy or 250 people at a time, whichever is less.
 Previously, those limits were 50 percent occupancy or 1,000 people.

 In the lawsuit, Showmasters, Inc. argues that expo centers should be treated as “brick and mortar” establishments, which under the state’s restrictions are only required to have physical distancing measures in place, without a limit on capacity.